Education in Sweden: Diploma project

 In all programs in upper secondary school, all students are required to do a diploma project.
 The diploma project is a project where the students are required to plan, execute and reflect on a bigger project related to something they have been studying.
 This project has two grading options, which is receiving an E (pass) or F (fail).
 The diploma project is not included in the students' merit value that is used towards further education.

 Eligibility

-To be eligible for upper secondary education, the pupil needs to pass eight out of sixteen subjects for the vocational programmes and 12 out of 16 for preparatory programmes.
-The pupil also needs to pass the three core subjects mathematics, Swedish and English.
+To be eligible for upper secondary education, the pupil needs to pass 8 of the subjects for the vocational programmes and 12 for preparatory programmes.
+Of those 8 or 12, 3 must be the subjects mathematics, Swedish and English.
+For the social science programme, the subjects of geography, social studies, history, and religion must be included among the 12 passed subjects.
+For the natural science programme, the natural science subjects must be included.

 In 2018, 15.6% of pupils who left compulsory education did not qualify to proceed to upper secondary education.
 This is a significant increase from 2011, the first year with the current syllabus, where 12.3% of pupils did not qualify.
 The group not mastering compulsory education is predominantly boys and pupils with foreign origin.

 Pupils who did not qualify for upper secondary education can still proceed to an introductory programme (Introduktionsprogram) which helps students gain eligibility for the national programmes.